tboegner/osm-taglib/Generator/Readme.md

 established values are not generated.

 ### ToDos + improvements
-* Make the generator runable by gradle task.
 * Support for namespaces (enums defined but not used for generation)
   * Defined Namespaces are very rudimentary
   * Namespace can't be distinguished from normal subkey (type-discrepancy)